antertant/easyBlog/README.md

 # Instructions

-## Backend
+## Build Frontend And Backend Together
-Before run the backend server, build the project through maven wrapper:

-    easyblog-backend > ./mvnw clean pakacge

-Then, start the server through command below:
+By default, this project build frontend and backend together through maven wrapper.
+You can simply run it through command:

     easyblog-backend > ./mvnw spring-boot:run

+Or build it first then run through the generated jar file:

+    easyblog-backend > ./mvnw clean package
+    easyblog-backend/target > java -jar easyblog-1.0.0.jar

 Make sure there is a database called 'blogdb' in your local MySQL server and remember to replace your own MySQL URL, username, and password in 'easyblog-backend/src/main/resources/application.properties'
 , otherwise the server won't start.

+The website is running at localhost:8080.

-## Frontend
+## Build Frontend And Backend Separately

-To start the frontend server, build the project through Node.js:
+To building frontend and backend separately, comment lines 59 to 116 in 'easyblog-backend/pom.xml'.
+Then, start them through commands below:

+### Backend
+    easyblog-backend > ./mvnw spring-boot:run

+### Frontend
     easyblog-frontend > npm install

-When the build is completed, run command below to start the server:

     eastblog-frontend > npm start

+The backend server is running at localhost:8080.
+The frontend client is running at localhost:3000.

-# Snapshots
+# Preview
 ## Home Page
 ![Home](./snapshots/home.png)
 ## About Page